 Other ways to protect your skin from UV rays:

 Hydration is also vitally important when running in the heat.
 Replacing fluids throughout your run is just as important as before and after.
-There are a number of great options to stay hydrated while running.
+There are several great options for staying hydrated while running.

 Running Tech